 We compare the SFR and $L_{\rm TIR}$ derived from SED fitting using data from rest-frame UV to optical with those indicated from independent observations in other wavelength described in Section \ref{subsubsec:FIRobs}.
 The result of comparisons is shown in Figure \ref{fig:SEDvsObs}.
 In the figure, estimations from SED fitting and constraints from independent observations are shown by red and black symbols, respectively.

-When Calzetti law is assumed as the dust extinction law in SED fitting (top panels), both SFR and $L_{\rm TIR}$ seem to be overestimated.
-This indicates that using Calzetti law with SED fitting overestimates the amount of dust extinction, which results in a larger value of the intrinsic rest-frame UV luminosity and SFR and overestimation of the SFRF.
+When Calzetti law is assumed as the dust attenuation law in SED fitting (top panels), $L_{\rm TIR}$ seems to be overestimated.
+This indicates that using Calzetti law with SED fitting overestimates the amount of dust attenuation, which results in a larger value of the intrinsic rest-frame UV luminosity, possibly overestimation of the SFRF as well.

-On the contrary, when SMC law is assumed (middle panels), the total FIR luminosity predicted from SED fitting is in a good agreement with observations (middle right panel), while the SFR predicted from SED fitting using SMC law is in tension with that indicated from the radio observation (middle left panel).
+On the contrary, when SMC law is assumed (middle panels), the total FIR luminosity predicted from SED fitting is in a good agreement with the observations (middle right panel), while the SFR predicted from SED fitting using SMC law is in tension with that indicated from the radio observation (middle left panel).
 This agreement in the total FIR luminosity is consistent with the previous results from recent ALMA observations in the high-$z$ universe based on analyses of the IRX-$\beta$ relation \citep[e.g.,][]{fudamoto_alpine-alma_2020,schouws_significant_2021}.
-It is worth noting that these previous approaches based on the IRX-$\beta$ relation use only rest-frame UV and FIR observations and assume a simplified spectrum of galaxies by a power-law function, while the comparison in this work is a consequence from rest-frame UV, optical, and FIR observations by assuming more realistic spectra of galaxies.
-Thus, this result of comparison is a further confirmation of these recent previous studies regarding the dust extinction law in high-$z$ universe.
+It is worth noting that these previous approaches based on the IRX-$\beta$ relation use only rest-frame UV and FIR observations and assume a simplified spectrum of galaxies by a power-law function in the rest-frame UV wavelength range, while the comparison in this work is a consequence from rest-frame UV, optical, and FIR observations by assuming more realistic spectra of galaxies.
+Thus, this comparison further supports these recent studies that claim the SMC-like law is better representation for high-z galaxies.

-Lastly, with the Calzetti+SMC bootstrap estimation (bottom panels), the SFR estimated from SED fitting and radio observation agrees well (bottom left panel), while the total FIR luminosity is overestimated with SED fitting (bottom right panel).
-The disagreement in $L_{\rm TIR}$ is much relieved than when Calzetti law is used (c.f., top right and bottom right panel), but the observation and prediction from SED fitting are still in tension.
+Lastly, with the Calzetti+SMC estimation (bottom panels), the SFR estimated from SED fitting and radio observation agree with each other (bottom left panel), while the total FIR luminosity is overestimated with SED fitting (bottom right panel).